 Average Weather in Al Jahrā’ Kuwait

-In Al Jahrā’, the temperature typically varies from 44°F to 117°F over the course of the year, and is rarely below 36°F or above 122°F.
+In Al Jahrā’, the summers are long, sweltering, arid, windy, and clear and the winters are cool, dry, and mostly clear.
+Over the course of the year, the temperature typically varies from 44°F to 117°F and is rarely below 36°F or above 122°F.

 The hot season lasts for 4.2 months, from May 20 to September 25, with an average daily high temperature above 106°F. The hottest day of the year is July 26, with an average high of 117°F and low of 87°F.